tinyclub/linux-lab/README.md

 `make boot` command can create this image automatically.

-### linux/compiler-gcc7.h: No such file or directory
+### 6.4.2 linux/compiler-gcc7.h: No such file or directory

-This means using a newer gcc than the one linux kernel version supported, the solution is [switching to an older gcc version](#toolchain) via 'make gcc-switch', use `i386/pc` board as an example:
+This means using a newer gcc than the one linux kernel version supported, the solution is [switching to an older gcc version](#toolchain) via `make gcc-switch`, use `i386/pc` board as an example:

     $ make gcc-list
     $ make gcc-switch CCORI=internal GCC=4.4

-### Network not work

-If ping not work, please check one by one:

-**DNS issue**: if `ping 8.8.8.8` work, please check `/etc/resolv.conf` and make sure it is the same as your host configuration.

-**IP issue**: if ping not work, please refer to [network conflict issue](#docker-network-conflicts-with-lan) and change the ip range of docker containers.

-### linux-lab/configs: Permission denied
+### 6.4.3 linux-lab/configs: Permission denied

 This may happen at `make boot` while the repository is cloned with `root` user, please simply update the owner of `cloud-lab/` directory: